pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 ### Set user metadata

-Set metadata for a UUID (overwrites full Custom object).
-Use eTag for concurrency control.
+Set metadata for a UUID, including Custom.
+Use eTag to avoid overwriting concurrent updates.

-Unsupported partial updates of custom metadata: The custom metadata parameter overwrites the value stored on PubNub servers.
+Unsupported partial updates of custom metadata:
+- The provided custom metadata overwrites the stored value.

 #### Method(s)